-There is currently legislation pending in Canada to make significant amendments to the Motor Vehicle Safety Act which is cited as the "Strengthening Motor Vehicle Safety for Canadians Act".
+Recent legislation has made significant amendments to the Motor Vehicle Safety Act.
 The stated purpose of the amendments is to bring the Canadian regime into greater harmony with the parallel legislation in the United States.
-The proposed legislation will significantly expand the powers of the Minister of Transportation, including the power to issue recalls, issue monetary penalties and increase motor vehicle inspection powers.
+The legislation significantly expands the powers of the Minister of Transportation, including the power to issue recalls, issue monetary penalties and increase motor vehicle inspection powers.